Staff turnover within target

 Supporting our staff

-The health and well-being of our staff remains a strong focus for the Audit Office.
-In 2016–17, several staff used our Employee Assistance Program, which includes independent, confidential counselling services for staff and their immediate families.
+The health and wellbeing of our staff remains a strong focus for the Audit Office.
+In 2017–18, several staff used our Employee Assistance Program, which includes independent, confidential counselling services for staff and their immediate families.
 We continued to provide assorted fruit every day to promote healthier eating, and offer free flu vaccinations to all staff.

 We also continue to offer flexible working arrangements.
 Employees can have a flexible approach to working hours that helps them manage fluctuating workloads and achieve work-life balance.
 Flexible arrangements include working from home, a compressed working week, term working, job share and career breaks.

-In 2016–17, we provided support to those competing in the Corporate Cup running competition and we introduced a second running team to further commit to our healthy workforce culture.
+In 2017–18, we provided support to those competing in the Corporate Cup running competition to further commit to our healthy workforce culture.

 Recognising our staff

-The Audies formal Recognition Program continued this year with a total of 88 nominations.
-There were ten individual winners (one winner being for the Karyn Neal Leadership Award) and four team winners.
-The winners for the December 2016 to June 2017 period will be eligible to be considered for the Annual Awards in December 2017.
+The Audies formal Recognition Program continued this year with a total of 37 nominations for the July to December 2017 period.
+There were nine individual winners (one winner being for the Karyn Neal Leadership Award) and three team winners.

 - Launchies – a welcome event for new graduates joining the Audit Office and a fun event for all employees